alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 I actually got two job offers, but ultimately both involved working at a bank as consultant, which felt like a step back.
-Again I conferred with Esther and told here that I was not interested in those jobs.
+Again I conferred with Esther and told her that I was not interested in those jobs.
 She encouraged me to wait for something better, since we were not yet (too) pressed for money.
 That is exactly what I did.